Wondering where the best places are to look for LiDAR data to download? Here they are!

-NOAA's LDART Page This is the most straightforward place to find LIDAR data readily available for downloading, but in keeping with NOAA's mission, the focus is heavily on data from states that have at least some coastline.
-Scroll down a bit on this page to see list of states represented.
+NOAA's Data Access Viewer This is one straightforward place to find LIDAR data readily available for downloading, but in keeping with NOAA's mission, the focus is on states that have at least some coastline.

 NOAA's State Projects Page Select states of interest in the "Projects in My State" pull-down menu to ferret out clues about which state agencies *might* have data that they *might* be willing to share with you